 The definition of beneficial owners of trusts is similar to the beneficial ownership rules under the CTA.
-The preamble to the proposed rule describes beneficial owners of trusts as follows.
+The preamble to the final rule describes beneficial owners of trusts as follows.

-The proposed rule would collect information about the beneficial owners of trusts, defined as any individual who, at the time of the real estate transfer to the trust: (1) is a trustee; (2) otherwise has authority to dispose of transferee trust assets, such as may be the case with a trust protector; (3) is a beneficiary who is the sole permissible recipient of income and principal from the transferee trust or who has the right to demand a distribution of, or to withdraw, substantially all of the assets of the transferee trust; (4) is a grantor or settlor of a revocable transferee trust; or (5) is the beneficial owner of a legal entity or trust that holds one of the positions described in (1)-(4), taking into account the exceptions that apply to transferee entities and transferee trusts.
+the trustee; an individual other than a trustee with the authority to dispose of transferee trust assets; a beneficiary that is the sole permissible recipient of income and principal from the transferee trust or that has the right to demand a distribution of, or withdraw, substantially all of the assets from the transferee trust; a grantor or settlor who has the right to revoke the transferee trust or otherwise withdraw the assets of the transferee trust; and the beneficial owner(s) of any legal entity that holds at least one of these positions.

-Various exceptions apply including certain transfers involving an easement and transfers that occur as the result of the death of the property's owner, that are the result of a divorce, or that are made to a bankruptcy estate.
-The preamble specifically mentions transfers to a testamentary trust following the owner's death as an exempted transaction.
+(6) Exceptions (Including Gift Transfers to Certain Trusts).
+Various exceptions were included in the proposed rules including certain transfers involving an easement, transfers that occur as the result of the death of the property's owner, transfers that are the result of a divorce, and transfers that are made to a bankruptcy estate.
+The final rules retain those exceptions, with clarifications, and adds some additional exceptions.